aelfrith92/cosmo-s-artworks/README.md

 #### Differences to Design
 In the original design, multiple pages had been projected.
 After the second session witht the mentor, we came to the conclusion that a single page could have met all needs.
 The bottom part of the page was not completely clear in the wireframing step, so it may differ from the one depicted.
 ### Limitations
 Due to no JavaScript functionality, apart from Bootstraps(JS/JQuery), the contact form will not store data or send email requests.
 Due to other reasons, the gallery page has been postponed, as a hundred of photos need to be converted and scaled.
-Initially, a Bootstrap carousel had to be inmplemented, but it is now a pending feature.
+Initially, a Bootstrap carousel had to be implemented, but it is now a pending feature.
 ***

 ## Technologies